jcpaik/sofa-manuscript/Progress.md

 	- [ ] Balancedness
 		- [ ] Niche

+Let's write the future plan later as I actually start working on writing the details.
+For now, let's set the aim to put the preprint online.

 ### Scrapebook

 This illusts the main idea of our proof.
 The area $\mathcal{A}(K)$ of any monotone sofa $\mathcal{M}(K)$ is difficult to understand.
 So we instead work on an upper bound $\mathcal{A}_1(K)$ of the area $\mathcal{A}(K)$.
 In doing so, we only need to ensure that $\mathcal{A} \leq \mathcal{A}_1$ for the maximizer $K_m$.
 That is, (i) we can exploit any property of a maximizer $K = K_m$ to construct a new upper bound, and (ii) new upper bound $\mathcal{A}_1$ only needs to be greater than $\mathcal{A}$ at the point $K = K_m$.
 Once done so, we unlock an extra property of the maximizer $K_m$ that $\mathcal{A}_1(K_m)$ has to be at least the value of $\mathcal{A}(K_m)$.
 As $\mathcal{A}_1$ is well-behaved, the property $\mathcal{A}_1(K) \geq \mathcal{A}(K_m)$ is a useful property.
 Using this property, we prove further properties of the maximizer $K_m$ and construct finer and finer upper bounds of $\mathcal{A}(K)$.